Starlight-CC/starlight-os/README.md

 # Starlight OS
-An OS for CC: Tweaked
+An OS for CC: Tweaked based on Unix/Linux

 ---
 ### Contributors